HaozhanGao0904/AirlineEntry/README.md

 # AirlineEntry
-This repository contains my thesis, code and data for this project.
+This repository contains my thesis, code and data for this airline entry project.